ARCHER2-HPC/archer2-docs/docs/archer2-migration/data-migration.md

 Please be selective -- the more data you want to transfer, the more time it will take.

+Unpack the archive file in the destination directory

+    tar -xzf all_my_files.tar.gz

 ## Transferring data using `rsync` (recommended)

 Begin the data transfer from the ARCHER2 4-cabinet system to the ARCHER2 full